demonccc/chef-repo/cookbooks/heartbeat3/README.md

 ## default

 Installs and configures Heartbeat according the settings of the node attributes.
 Also it disables de services set in the `node['heartbeat']['services']` attribute.

 ## services

 This recipe will sanitize the services that are set in the `node['heartbeat']['services']` attribute in order to Chef doesn't start them in the inactive node.
+This recipe needs to be put before that the recipe that will install and configure the service that will be managed by heartbeat.

 # Attributes